 In addition to changing the flag for (as Coke executives infamously said) being "too white", the same folks want to change the National Anthem for the same reasons.
 In fact, some sporting venues have started playing "Lift Every Voice", which is the so-called "Black National Anthem" in lieu of the National Anthem.
 So, we're now expected to stand for this new "anthem" while taking a knee or turning our backs for our official National Anthem?
 Not gonna happen as far as I'm concerned.

-In short, CRT, which began as a academic theory about 40 years ago, claims that race and racism is part of an implied social contract which is biased towards whites (and Christian) only, and thus shapes not just the academics (especially in grades K-12), but also shapes the public's perception and conversation.
+In short, CRT, which began as a academic theory about 40 years ago, claims that race and racism is part of an implied social contract which is biased towards whites (and Christians), and thus shapes not just the academics (especially in grades K-12), but also shapes the public's perception and conversation.
 As a result, non-whites are left out of the discussion.

-There is no "white guilt" to acknowledge, just as there is no such thing as "white superiority".
+There is no "white guilt" to acknowledge, just as there is no "white superiority".
 Each individual needs to take advantage of the opportunities available to them.
 Slavery ended close to 200 years ago.
 Although Jim Crow laws (where they existed) ended in 1964, people of color managed to succeed before then, and they more than succeed nowadays.
 Look at any industry as proof.

 The only racism I've seen of late has come from those accusing others of being racist.
 We see it in their message and by their actions, including defacing and destroying historical statues.
 Unfortunately, this form of racism also happens in schools as mentioned above, in the workplace, and now in politics.
 The media promotes it, albeit subtlety, and so do some churches or other organizations in high minority neighborhoods.